 I have a question about my exam timetable

-During Examination period 2, your department/faculty can also assist you with:
+During your exams, your department/faculty can also assist you with:

 - General/specific queries about your exam timetable